simplicity0308/simplicity0308/README.md

-simplicity, currently pursuing a degree in Computer Science.
-Newbie programmer, just learned the basics of Python, Java, HTML and SQL recently.
+Third year student at Sunway University, Malaysia.
+Currently pursuing a degree in Computer Science.
-Currently improving my programming skills for future employability.

 <!---
 simplicity0308/simplicity0308 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.